-Our line graph construction is related to edge bundling.
 The goal of edge bundling in general networks is to group edges in order to save ink when drawing the network.
-Usually, the embedding of the edges is not fixed a priori but can be chosen such that many bundles occur (possibly respecting side constraints as edges being short).
-For example, in [11] a force-directed heuristic was described where edges attract other edges to form bundles automatically.
-Opposed to this, we are not allowed to embed edges arbitrarily as we want to maintain the geographical course of the vehicle trajectories.
-In [15], edge bundling in the context of metro line map layout was discussed, also considering orderings within the bundles to minimize crossings.
+Usually, the embedding of the edges is not fixed a priori but can be chosen such that many bundles occur (possibly respecting side constraints, like edges being short).
+For example, in [13] a force-directed heuristic was described where edges attract other edges to form bundles automatically.
+For our problem, we are not allowed to embed edges arbitrarily as we want to maintain the geographical course of the vehicle trajectories.
+In [17], edge bundling in the context of metro line map layout was discussed, also considering orderings within the bundles to minimize crossings.
 But for their approach to work, the underlying graph has to fulfill a set of restrictive properties.
 For example, the so called path terminal property demands that a node in the graph cannot be an endpoint of one line and an intermediate node of another line at the same time.
-But this structure regularly appears in real-world instances.
+But this structure regularly appears in real-world datasets.
 For example, a local train might end at the main station of a town, while a long-distance train might have this station only as an intermediate stop.
 Also self-intersections are forbidden which excludes instances with cyclic subway lines.
-With these additional properties required in [15] the problem becomes significantly easier but is no longer applicable to most real-world instances.
+With these additional properties required in [17], the problem becomes significantly easier but is no longer compatible with most real-world datasets.
+In contrast, our line graph construction and subsequent crossing minimization algorithms are compatible with real-world inputs of arbitrary structure.

-Another line of research focuses on drawing schematic metro maps, for example, by restricting the representation of transit lines to octilinear polylines [12] or Bézier Curves [7].
-See also [14] for a recent survey on automated metro map layout methods.
+1.3.3 Schematic Metro Maps.
+Another line of research focuses on drawing schematic metro maps, for example, by restricting the representation of transit lines to octilinear polylines [14] or Bézier Curves [9].
+See [16] for a recent survey on automated metro map layout methods.
 These approaches strongly abstract from the geographical course of the lines (and often also from station positions), and the minimization of line crossings or separations is not part of the problem.
 In particular, the resulting maps cannot be used for tiles or overlays in typical map services.

 There is also some applied work on transit maps, but without publications of the details.
-One approach that seems to use a model similar to ours was described by Anton Dubreau in a blog post [6] although without a detailed discussion of their method.
-As far as we are aware there are no papers on MLCM concerned with real public transit data.
+One approach that seems to use a model similar to ours was described by Anton Dubreau in a blog post [8] although without a detailed discussion of their method.
+As far as